aMytho/SpartanMixer/README.md

 Mixer.com/Mytho
 Mixer.com/Codestics

-Created using gitbuh in gitpod.
+Created using github in gitpod.

+The purpose of this github project is to give the Spartans more control over their stream and channel bots.